hkpeterpeter/finish_alert/readme.md

 # finish_alert

 Programs may run for a long time.
-It is useful to play an alert sound when the program finished.
+It is useful to say something when the program finished.

 Here are some useful gists: